squidfunk/mkdocs-material/docs/getting-started.md

 ### Changing the font family

-Material uses the [Roboto font family][5] by default, specifically the regular sans-serif type for text and the monospaced type for code.
-Both fonts are loaded from [Google Fonts][6] and can easily be changed to other fonts, like for example the [Ubuntu font family][7]:
+Material uses the [Roboto font family][7] by default, specifically the regular sans-serif type for text and the `monospaced` type for code.
+Both fonts are loaded from [Google Fonts][8] and can easily be changed to other fonts, like for example the [Ubuntu font family][9]:

 ``` yaml
 extra: